The Four Noble Truths

 • Greed/lustLobha

-Observe the arising of desire.
-Notice its impermanent nature without needing to act on it immediately.
-Counter with thoughts of generosity, letting go, or contemplating unattractiveness (asubha).
+Observe desire's arising & impermanence without acting.
+Counter with generosity, letting go, contemplating unattractiveness (asubha).

 • Hatred/angerDosa